MathandCSNerd/ProgrammingChallengeLib/GraphLib/README.md

   Create namespace either for entire graph library or seperate
     namespaces for different parts.
-  Modify motion planning grid code for n-dimensional grids
+  Modify motion planning grid code for n-dimensional grids Modify sssp classes to all inherit from a base sssp class

 Potential Additions/Changes:
   Multigraphs